udithaWICK/SQL_Notes/!Overview.md

 ### **Structured Query Language (SQL)**
 SQL is a standard programming language used to **manage, query, and manipulate relational databases**.
 It is essential for **data analysis, database design, and backend development**.
+This provides an overview of SQL commands and examples for **querying, manipulating, and analyzing data**.

 ---